nklbdev/godot-4-aseprite-importers/README.md

 Alternatively download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.

-Then enable the plugin on the Project Settings and use new class in your scenes.
+Then:

+- Go to Project Settings
+- Switch to the Plugins tab
+- Enable the plugin
+- Switch to the General tab
+- Turn on Advanced Settings toggle
+- Scroll down the settings tree and select Aseprite Importers section
-Finally open Project Settings, turn on Advanced Settings toggle and specify the path to the Aisprite executable file in the Aseprite Importers section.
+- Specify the path to Aseprite executable file

 ## 👷‍♀️ How to use